UCR Base State & Jurisdiction

 Articles in this cluster

 41 states participate directly in UCR.
-If your principal place of business is in one of them, that’s your base state.
-If not, you pick a participating neighbor.
-Here’s how the rules actually work.
+If your principal place of business is in one of them, that is your base state.
+If not, pick a participating neighbor as your UCR base.

 FMCSA Compliance · 6 min read · Updated 2026-05-02

 - When Is UCR Due?
-The December 31 Deadline Explained
+Dec 31 Deadline

-UCR registration for the next calendar year opens in the fall and becomes enforceable January 1.
-There is no grace period — here’s what that means in practice.
+UCR registration for the next calendar year opens October 1 and becomes enforceable January 1.
+The official UCR deadline is December 31 - no statutory grace period.

 UCR Filing · 5 min read · Updated 2026-05-02

-Missing UCR triggers roadside out-of-service orders and state-level fines, even though it rarely affects FMCSA operating authority directly.
-Here’s what the enforcement chain actually looks like.
+Missing UCR triggers roadside out-of-service orders and state-level civil fines, even though it rarely affects FMCSA operating authority directly.
+Penalties stack quickly.

 UCR Filing · 6 min read · Updated 2026-05-02

 After December 31, every participating state can act.
-Civil penalties, out-of-service orders, court costs, and CSA exposure — the full enforcement chain for missed UCR under 49 USC §14504a.
+Civil penalties, out-of-service orders, court costs, and CSA exposure stack on top of the missed UCR fee itself.

 FMCSA Compliance · 7 min read · Updated 2026-05-02